 Entering the Legal System

-If the burn injury was caused by a business or another person, the burned person may sue for damages under the state’s comparative negligence law.
+If the burn injury was caused by a business or another person, the burned person may sue for damages under the state’s modified comparative negligence law.
 Negligence is legally defined as behavior toward others that a prudent person would not do that results in injury, death, or property damage.